 So lasting change comes from commitment!
 To help you on this path:

-- If you can’t make this date I can deliver this workshop or my ‘Mindfulness and Stress Management’at your office at lunchtime.
+- I can deliver my two-hour ‘Mindfulness and Stress Management’ at your office at lunchtime.
 In the meantime you might want to read my series of mindfulness blogs: Part 1, Part 2 and Part3

 It would be great to welcome you to any of the above events or to coach you to stay on track – telephone me for a friendly, no-pressure chat on 07921540039.